CICD-Demo/restapis/demo/README.md

 #### Start JBoss Enterprise Application Platform 6.1

 Download the [Hibernate Search distribution that is available as a JBoss Module](http://sourceforge.net/projects/hibernate/files/hibernate-search/4.4.0.Final/hibernate-search-modules-4.4.0.Final-jbossas-72-dist.zip).
-Extract the Hibernate Search module to `modules/system/layers/base` directory under `JBOSS_HOME`.
+Extract the Hibernate Search module to the `modules` directory under `JBOSS_HOME`.

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the web profile: